FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I am being working with Sachi Angle, Antonio Mojena and Sanika Bapat for this lab.

 # Staging Interaction, Part 2